jemisha29/Coffee_Shop_sales/README.md

 ## Project Overview

-This dashboard provides a comprehensive overview of sales performance for a coffee shop during March 2023.
+This dashboard provides a comprehensive overview of sales performance for a coffee shop during 2023.
 It offers insights into key metrics such as total sales, orders, and quantity sold, as well as trends over time, sales by weekday/weekend, product category, top 10 products, and sales by day/hour.

 ## Problem Statement